kontainapp/guide/appendix/azure_aks.md

 order: 700
 ---

-# Using Kontain in AKS
+# Using Kontain in Azure AKS
 Below we describe how we can launch and use Kontain in an Azure AKS (Kubernetes) cluster.

 ##### Starting up an AKS cluster